algolab-quantique/Stage-A25-Zakary/MAINTENANCE.md

 - Use `py::array_t<TYPE>` for typed arrays (e.g., `py::array_t<float>` for NDArrays of floats)
 - Use generic `py::array` for voids (packed binary data)

-**Binary Data Types:** Since C++ has no native 'binary' type, use these for void operations:
+**Binary Data Types:** Since C++ has no native 'binary' type, use these for void operations because they guarantee exact bit lengths and support both arithmetic and binary operations:
 - `uint64_t`: 64-bit unsigned integer (for large data)
 - `uint8_t`: 8-bit unsigned integer (for small data)

-These types guarantee exact bit lengths and support both arithmetic and binary operations.
 Avoid:
 - `std::byte` (no arithmetic support)
 - `unsigned char` (no size guarantee)
 - `unsigned long long int` (unnecessarily verbose)